 In 2016, HUD (the Department of Housing and Urban Development) decided they would try to assist landlords with Megan’s Law.
 A guidance memo was released and advised landlords to never use arrest history as the only deciding factor to reject an application.
 HUD advises property owners to read through the facts of the case to help them gain an understanding about the individual, and what happened.

 Landlords need to seek out applicants that are not a threat to their current tenants, employees, and guests.
 To determine if a person is deemed worthy, analyze the case and determined how long ago the arrest was, the outcome, and their history over the past few years or possibly decades since the crime.
 For example, it would be far easier to reject an applicant with a recent violent rape crime compared to a rape crime 20 or 30 years ago.
 Discretion is needed when reviewing these applications, and making sure everyone is given a fair chance to obtain housing.

 Refusing to Rent

 If an individual is on the registry, and the landlord purposefully rejects the application due to the listing, the individual can compliance to Fair Housing to complain about discriminatin.
 A complaint with merit can end up with a lawsuit and a settlement, but other cases could be tossed out.
 Landlords do not want to deal with court matters related to fair housing, which is why many of them will choose to settle.
 Since this part of the law becomes quite complicated, it is important to hire a good attorney with a background in tenant-landlord issues.
-Renting to a registered sex offender can be challenging, so it’s best to leave it to a team of legal experts like Keyrenter property management in Sacramento, CA. Our property management company adheres to the law, and we have years of experience handling situations related to sex offenders and housing.
+Renting to a registered sex offender can be challenging, so it’s best to leave it to a team of legal experts like Keyrenter property management in Rocklin, CA. Our property management company adheres to the law, and we have years of experience handling situations related to sex offenders and housing.